whisher/express-prisma-starter/README.md

 - In development for a quick go create a file /prisma/dev.db and run `npx prisma migrate dev`
-- For production pick your target database.
-- Take a look at [prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgres)
+- For production pick your target database, take a look at [prisma documentation](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgres)
 - Rename .env-copy in .env